Petroleum acreage releases

 Release areas vary in size and the level of existing geological knowledge and, may be covered by the Aboriginal Land Rights (Northern Territory) Act 1976 or Native Title Act 1993.

-- the public and stakeholders be notified and consulted about any proposed land release
+- the public and stakeholders to be notified and consulted about any proposed land release

-- when deciding whether to release land, the following must be considered:
+- the following to be considered when deciding whether to release land:

 - prospectivity of the land